You are trying to politicise Parliament functioning: Pralhad Joshi's response to Sonia Gandhi | Politics

 You are trying to politicise Parliament functioning: Pralhad Joshi's response to Sonia Gandhi

-She also proposed that nine issues, including violence in Manipur and price rise, be listed for discussion during the upcoming session.It is very unfortunate that you are trying to politicise the functioning of Parliament, our temple of democracy, and create unnecessary controversy, the parliamentary affairs minister stated in his response to Gandhi.He said Parliament session has been convened from September 18 after following all established procedures.
+She also proposed that nine issues, including violence in Manipur and price rise, be listed for discussion during the session.It is very unfortunate that you are trying to politicise the functioning of Parliament, our temple of democracy, and create unnecessary controversy, the parliamentary affairs minister said in his response to Gandhi.Joshi said the Parliament session has been convened from September 18 after following all established procedures.

 - Country: